luqmanbarry/aro-classic-terraform/docs/architecture/terraform-vs-gitops-boundary.md

 ## Terraform

-- Azure infrastructure required by the cluster
+- optional Azure infrastructure required by the cluster
 - ARO classic cluster
 - cluster DNS records
 - cluster connection details in Key Vault
 - kubeconfig generation for automation
 - optional ACM registration
 - OpenShift GitOps operator bootstrap

+When Azure infrastructure is customer-managed, Terraform for the cluster has a smaller blast radius.
+Problems in cluster state are less likely to affect shared VNets, subnets, and DNS that may be used by other clusters.

 ## OpenShift GitOps